jupyter-book/jupyter-book/docs/advanced/sphinx.md

 ### Defining TeX Macros

-You can add TeX macros for the whole book by defining them under the `Macros` option of the `TeX` block.
+You can add LaTeX macros for the whole book by defining them under the `Macros` option of the `TeX` block.
 For example, the following two macros have been pre-defined in the Sphinx configuration

 ```
 sphinx: